cleesmith/tinycore_with_python_plus/README.md

 ***

-### Why waste time with several and long TC installs
+### Why waste time with several long TC installs
 #### This remaster includes everything needed to code with Python
+* compiletc: for compiling stuff with gcc and friends
 * Python 2.7.8, python-distribute, and pip
-* compiletc: gcc and friends
 * Nano
 * Vim
 * Git